 Lessons concentrate on a single concept rather than providing continual practice on previously-learned concepts.
 However, review is provided in a section at the beginning of each chapter titled “Recall Prior Knowledge.”
 In addition, word problems, practical application problems, and critical thinking activities included throughout the lessons frequently draw on a wide range of mathematical knowledge.
 The goal of Math in Focus is to teach concepts so thoroughly that frequent review is unnecessary.

 The entire presentation in Math in Focus really challenges students to think much more deeply about mathematics than do most other programs.
 Students can’t just breeze through the lessons.
 Students who grasp concepts easily will likely do very well with this program.
-For students who struggle, you might slow the pace and take more time with the concrete and pictorial lessons as well as offer extra guided practice.
+For students who struggle, you might slow the pace and take more time with the concrete and pictorial lessons, and you might also offer extra guided practice.